-Departmental Base Budget Overview Department Land Resou Irces & Env vironmental Science Executive Provost Index 412700 Program 01 Base Budgets : 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 366,653 452,139 205,631 281,220 292,406 397,411 420,360 425,622 428,933 549,833 546,608 49.08%
+D epartme ntal Base Budget Overvie N Department Land Reso urces & Env vironmental Science Executive Provost Index 412700 Program 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 452,139 205,631 281,220 292,406 397,411 420,360 425,622 428,933 549,833 546,608 557,960 23.40%

-The Land Resources and Environmental Sciences (LRES) Department was created through restructuring during 1998; thus 1999 marks the first true year for our base budgets.
-2006 figures include the addition of 4 faculty and multiple staff from the former Department of Entomology.
-The LRES mission is "the generation and dissemination of objective, scientifically-based knowledge about land resources through integrated multidisciplinary approaches to understanding and managing landscapes".
-LRES is a core component of the MSU land grant mission, providing excellent research, on- and off-campus instruction, Extension, and outreach.
-Our 20 tenurable faculty members provide scholarship, leadership, and professional service in integrated agricultural, biological, and physical sciences of high relevance to Montana and the nation.
+The Land Resources and Environmental Sciences (LRES) Department was created through restructuring of the larger (former) PSES department during 1998; thus 1999 marks the first true year for our base budgets.
+The 2006 28% budget increase is due to addition of about one-half the former Department of Entomology.
+The 10-year-percent-change figure (i.e., 2008/1998 base budgets) therefore bridges these events.
+The LRES mission is "the generation and dissemination of objective, scientifically-based knowledge about land resources through integrated multi-disciplinary approaches to understanding and managing landscapes".
+LRES is a core component of the MSU land grant mission, providing excellent on- and off-campus instruction, research, extension, and outreach.
+Our 19 tenurable faculty members provide scholarship, leadership, and professional service in integrated agricultural, biological, and physical sciences of high relevance to Montana and the nation.
 LRES faculty are highly productive in securing extramural research funds from a variety of sources, mentor about 40 MS and 20 PhD graduate students, and are nationally and internationally recognized in their disciplines.
-Research and other sponsored programs expenditures in FY06 were \$8,834,954, exceeded by only one other MSU academic unit.
+Research and other sponsored programs expenditures in FY07 were \$5.4M, exceeded by only three MSU academic units.
+We have been among the top 5 MSU research expenditures departments in each of the past 5 years.
 LRES research programs integrate and bridge scales and disciplines from microbial to landscape.
 Faculty and staff actively collaborate with other departments, colleges, research centers, institutions, and agencies.
-For example, we are working to substantially enhance the guality and coherence of ecology and environmental sciences programs at MSU by working with the Ecology Department in the College of Letters and Sciences (CLS) and other entities.
-Faculty consistently earn very good to excellent instructional reviews from our undergraduate majors and other supported majors from across campus.
-Of the 24 undergraduate courses offered through LRES (excluding 270, 289/290, 489/490, 470, 476, etc.), 22 are taught by faculty and 2 by instructors; all 16 graduate courses are taught by tenurable faculty.
-About 70% of our courses provide supplementary hands-on laboratory/field experiences, and the department critically requires additional GTA, instructional equipment, software license, and operational resources to maintain and improve our services to MSU students; much of this shortfall is chronically subsidized by research equipment, personnel, and dollars.
+Our faculty consistently earn very good to excellent instructional reviews from our undergraduate majors and other supported majors from across campus.
+Of the 23 undergraduate courses offered through LRES (excluding 270, 290, 470, 476, 490, etc.), 20 are taught by faculty and 3 by instructors; all 16 graduate courses are taught by tenurable faculty.
+We are developing several new Water Resources courses to better address this critical need at MSU.
+LRES faculty contribute to BIOL service courses, CLS Seminars, CORE 2.0 and other core institutional efforts.
+About 70% of our courses provide supplementary hands-on laboratory/field experiences.
 Our faculty were early adopters of the undergraduate research model, and continue as strong participants.
-LRES research and undergraduate and graduate instructional programs have grown continually and substantially, and this growth potential is expected to continue.
-Nonresident student enrollment is currently 34% for undergraduate majors, and 33% for graduate students, somewhat lower than is typical for us but right on the MSU 5-year goal.
-These proportions could be further increased through targeted recruiting and by adding innovative quality components such as a summer field camp to our curricula.
-Continued ability to grow in these areas will be constrained by new faculty hires, instructional support, and instructional FTE.
-Of 17 teaching faculty, 13 have split MAES: College funding, with departmental mean of 0.39 instructional component per teaching faculty.
-Of these, two senior faculty joined LRES from L&S with substantial instructional FTE (21% of the LRES total) but with negotiated very small teaching loads.
-Because of limited teaching resources, we focus on upper division undergraduate and graduate instruction.
-While this effectively serves our own and related majors, lack of instructional FTE to provide lowerdivision service courses strongly impacts total student credit hours and related indices.
+Nonresident student enrollment is currently 38% for undergraduate majors, and 24% for graduate students.
+These proportions could be further increased through targeted recruiting and by adding additional quality components to our curricula.
+Continued ability to grow in these areas will be constrained by new faculty hires and instructional FTE.
+Of 17 teaching faculty, 13 have split (MAES, ES, College) funding, with departmental mean of 0.315 instructional component per teaching faculty.
+Of these, two senior faculty joined LRES from CLS with substantial instructional FTE (1.44 FTE; 23% of the LRES total) but with very small teaching loads negotiated outside the department.
+We continue to teach at roughly 2X the credit rate of peer-department faculty on campus, per unit instructional FTE.
+Because of limited teaching resources, we focus on excellent upper-division undergraduate and graduate instruction.
+While this effectively serves MSU students, lack of instructional FTE to provide high-enrollment lower-division service courses strongly impacts total student credit hours and related indices.